aniqabd/DataEng-TechTest/README.md

 ```

 ## Notice:
-- Task 2 is functioning well with docker
+- Task 2 is functioning well with docker.
 - Although the AWS link is accessible, it is not a functional searchui application.
 This is due to connection issues with Elasticsearch which I am unable to fix.